logto-io/logto/packages/connector-github/README.md

 ## Get started

-The GitHub connector enables end-users to have access to your application using their own GitHub accounts via GitHub OAuth 2.0 authentication protocol.
+The GitHub connector enables end-users to sign in to your application using their own GitHub accounts via GitHub OAuth 2.0 authentication protocol.

 ## Sign in with GitHub account